awslabs/aws-video-transcriber/README.md

 ## Downloading Captions

-You can download completed cpations from the [Caption editing page](#editing-captions) or from the table on the completed videos tab.
+You can download completed captions from the [Caption editing page](#editing-captions) or from the table on the completed videos tab.

 ## Troubleshooting Deployment